top of page

 Reconsolidation Therapy

-Julie trained with Dr. Alain Brunet, the developer of Reconsolidation Therapy™ for PTSD and adjustment reactions related to other types of extra-ordinary stressors such as relationship betrayals, heartbreak, harassment and bullying.
+Julie trained with Dr. Alain Brunet, the developer of Reconsolidation Therapy™ for PTSD and adjustment disorder / stress reactions related to other types of extra-ordinary stressors such as relationship betrayals, heartbreak, prolonged grief, harassment and bullying.
 The therapy helps to reduce the emotional distress, intrusive thoughts, debilitating fear, and profound psychological pain of betrayal, extreme stress or trauma while retaining the memory of what happened.
 She is able to provide this therapy online or in-person.
 An initial intake session can help to determine whether this modality might be right for you.

 Reconsolidation Therapy™ is based on recent developments in neuroscience and our understanding of how traumatic memories are stored and can get "stuck" in the nervous system.
 The method combines the use of a pharmacological agent (a beta-blocker) with specifically designed psychotherapy to reduce the distress associated with trauma memories.
 Research in multiple clinical trials has demonstrated its effectiveness in reducing post-traumatic stress disorder (PTSD) for people who have been exposed to an intense emotional shock (i.e. an accident, aggression, attacks, or natural disasters).
 This therapy is able to resolve symptoms of post-traumatic stress disorder in as few as 6 sessions representing a significant advance in psychotherapy for trauma.